-Secure a glass funnel to a stand and connect a rubber tube with a clamp to the stem of the funnel.
+Secure a glass or plastic funnel to a stand and connect a rubber tube with a clamp to the stem of the funnel.

 - 1. Place 3-5 g of faeces in the centre of a large cheese cloth and tie with a rubber band or string to form a pouch - 2.
-Place this within a tea strainer and suspend this in the funnel - 3.
-Add warmed water to the funnel until the water covers the top of the faecal pouch - 4.
-Leave standing for 24 hours - 5.
-Open the stopper on the rubber tubing and collect 2 ml of the filtered sediment into a test tube - 6.
-Leave the test-tube standing for 30 min, or alternatively centrifuge at 1000 g for 2 minutes - 7.
-Take 1-2 drops of the sediment and place on a microscope slide with a cover slip. - 8.
-Examine under a light microscope at low power (10 ×) for larvae
+Place this within a tea strainer and suspend this in the funnel or within the mouth of a 50 ml centrifuge tube using toothpicks to keep the faecal pouch in place - 3.
+Add warmed dH2O to the funnel until the water covers the top of the faecal pouch - 4.
+Leave standing for 24 h - 5.
+If utilising a funnel, open the stopper on the rubber tubing and collect 2 ml of the filtered sediment into a test tube.
+If using a 50 ml centrifuge tube, go to step 7 - 6.
+Leave the test-tube standing for 30 min, or alternatively centrifuge at 500-1000 g for 2 min - 7.
+Carefully remove the supernatant with a pipette, leaving ~0.5 ml of the sediment undisturbed - 8.
+Take 1-2 drops of the sediment and place on a microscope slide with a cover slip - 9.
+Examine under a light microscope at low power (10x) for larvae